cap-js/docs/plugins/index.md

 Open Resource Discovery (ORD) is a protocol that enables applications and services to self-describe their available resources and capabilities.
 It's not only useful for describing static documentation, but it also accurately reflects tenant-specific configurations and extensions at runtime.
 Typically, ORD is used to describe APIs and Events, but it also supports higher-level concepts like Entity Types (Business Objects) and Data Products (beta).
-By adopting ORD, an application will implement a single-entry point (Service Provider Interface) that can be used to discover and crawl the relevant information / metadata.
-The information can be used to build a static metadata catalog or do detailed runtime inspection of actual system landscapes.
+When you adopt ORD, your application gains a single entry point, known as the Service Provider Interface.
+This interface allows you to discover and gather relevant information or metadata.
+You can use this information to construct a static metadata catalog or to perform a detailed runtime inspection of your actual system landscapes.

 This plugin enables generation of ORD document for CAP based applications.
 You can get the ORD document in multiple ways :